zer0cache/matic-docs/docs/develop/chainstack.md

 ## Deploy a Polygon Mumbai Node

-You need a node to deploy a smart contract to the blockchain network.

-To get your node:
+You need a node to deploy a smart contract to the blockchain network, follow the steps to get your node:

 1. [Sign up with Chainstack](https://console.chainstack.com/user/account/create).
 1. [Deploy a Mumbai node](https://docs.chainstack.com/platform/join-a-public-network#join-a-polygon-pos-network).